-This free series, led by experts in the field, consists of eight workshops held at CMA’s offices in New York City and streamed online.
+This free series, led by experts in the field, consists of eight sessions held at CMA’s offices in New York City and streamed online.

-Video of each workshop is posted online following the initial presentation.
+Video of each session is posted online following the initial presentation.

 Rebekah Heller, International Contemporary Ensemble